JapaMala and Kuala Lumpur

 Set in a very remote location with just 13 rooms, the resort's service is personal and friendly; the staff are like a family, and are very proud of their resort.

 Built with minimal impact on its natural environment, the property is almost completely hidden in the jungle and opens out onto a white sand beach fringed by reef.
-Each room — aptly referred to as a sarang or ‘nest’ — is perched amongst a series of stilted walkways in its own patch of jungle.
+Each room — aptly referred to as a sarang or ‘nest’ — is perched among a series of stilted walkways in its own patch of jungle.

 There are no specific facilities for children, and this is a remote jungle experience that may not be suitable for some young children.
 Although children are allowed, the resort discourages children under 12 years to maintain the peaceful nature of the resort.